AssoDePicche/calculator/README.md

 allows floating point numbers up to 3 places to be entered and operations to be carried out to the maximum number of decimal places entered for any one number.

+## Live preview

+You can check it out by clicking [here](https://assodepicche-calculator.netlify.app/).